noi-techpark/odh-docs/source/howto/tourism/alpinebits.rst

 version, except for the authentication: this option need to be specified in the `Authorization` tab of postman.
 Here, choose :strong:`Basic Auth` as type and use :strong:`someuser` and :strong:`secret`  as username and password, respectively.

+.. note:: It is suggested to use, instead of `someuser` and `secret`, your contact information, in order to be able to contact you for some technical reasons.

 Next, you need to add, in Postman's `Body` tab, the :literal:`action`.
 Choose :strong:`form-data`, enter :strong:`action` as key and the name